v10networkscom/saltychat-docs/readme.md

 Is3dEnabled | Enables/disables 3D audio
-IsDebugLoggingEnabled | Enables/disables simple debug logging - should only be switched on when needed IsExtensiveLoggingEnabled | Enables/disables extensive debug logging - should only be turned on when needed PhoneOffset | 3D position for phone playback RadioOffset | 3D position for radio playback SecondaryRadioOffset | 3D position for secondary radio playback
+IsDebugLoggingEnabled | Enables/disables simple debug logging - should only be switched on when needed IsExtensiveLoggingEnabled | Enables/disables extensive debug logging - should only be turned on when needed PhoneOffset | Audio mode for phone playback (Stereo, LeftOnly or RightOnly) RadioOffset | Audio mode for radio playback (Stereo, LeftOnly or RightOnly) SecondaryRadioOffset | Audio mode for secondary radio playback (Stereo, LeftOnly or RightOnly)

 # Versioning and Update Branches
 With version 0.4.0 we introduce a new versioning schema for Salty Chat.